okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

       https://dev-xxxxxxx.okta.com/welcome/xrqyNKPCZcvxL1ouKUoh
       ```

    1. Set the password for your org by opening the link and following the instructions.
-Your Okta domain is returned, similar to the following.
+Your Okta domain is returned, similar to the following:

       ```txt
       New Okta Account created!
       Your Okta Domain: https://dev-xxxxxxx.okta.com
       ```

    1. Make a note of your Okta domain.
-Use it wherever you see `${yourOktaDomain}` in the lab.
+Use it wherever `${yourOktaDomain}` appears in this guide.

 1. Run `okta login` to connect to your org if you didn't create one in the last step (successfully creating an Okta org also signs you in).
-You need the URL of your org &mdash; which is your [Okta domain](/docs/guides/find-your-domain/) with `https://` prepended &mdash; and an [API/access token](/docs/guides/create-an-api-token/).
+You need the URL of your org, which is `https://` followed by your [Okta domain](/docs/guides/find-your-domain/), and an [API/access token](/docs/guides/create-an-api-token/).

-> **Note**: If you're using an existing org and want to use Okta CLI, check API Access Management is enabled: Open your Admin Console, go to **Security** > **API**, and verify an **Authorization Servers** tab is present.
-If not, you can:
+> **Note**: If you're using an existing org, verify that API Access Management is enabled: Open your Admin Console, go to **Security** > **API**, and verify that an **Authorization Servers** tab is present.
+If not, choose one of the following:
 >
 > * Create a developer account and org with Okta CLI.
 > * Contact your support team to enable the feature in your org.